-The Micron[®] 512Mb Mobile SDRAM is a high-speed CMOS, dynamic random-access memory containing 536,870,912-bits.
+The Micron[®] 256Mb Mobile SDRAM is a high-speed CMOS, dynamic random-access memory containing 268,435,456-bits.
 It is internally configured as a quad-bank DRAM with a synchronous interface (all signals are registered on the positive edge of the clock signal, CLK).
-Each of the x16's 134,217,728-bit banks is organized as 8,192 rows by 1K columns by 16 bits.
-Each of the x32's 134,217,728-bit banks is organized as 8,192 rows by 512 columns by 32 bits.
-In a reduced page-size option, each of the x32's 134,217,728-bit banks is organized as 16,384 rows by 256 columns x32 bits.
+Each of the x16's 67,108,864-bit banks is organized as 8192 rows by 512 columns by 16 bits.
+Each of the x32's 67,108,864-bit banks is organized as 4096 rows by 512 columns by 32 bits.

 Read and write accesses to the SDRAM are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
 Accesses begin with the registration of an ACTIVE command, which is then followed by a READ or WRITE command.
-The address bits registered coincident with the ACTIVE command are used to select the bank and row to be accessed (BA0, BA1 select the bank; A0-A12 select the row).
+The address bits registered coincident with the ACTIVE command are used to select the bank and row to be accessed.
 The address bits registered coincident with the READ or WRITE command are used to select the starting column location for the burst access.

-The SDRAM provides for programmable read or write burst lengths (BL) of 1, 2, 4, or 8 locations with a read burst terminate option.
+The SDRAM provides for programmable read or write burst lengths (BLs) of 1, 2, 4, or 8 locations, or continuous page burst, with a read burst terminate option.
 An auto precharge function may be enabled to provide a self-timed row precharge that is initiated at the end of the burst sequence.

-The 512Mb SDRAM uses an internal pipelined architecture to achieve high-speed operation.
-This architecture is compatible with the 2n rule of prefetch architectures, but it also allows the column address to be changed on every clock cycle to achieve a highspeed, fully random access.
-Precharging one bank while accessing one of the other three banks will hide the PRECHARGE cycles and provide seamless high-speed, randomaccess operation.
+The 256Mb SDRAM uses an internal pipelined architecture to achieve high-speed operation.
+It also allows the column address to be changed on every clock cycle to achieve a high-speed, fully random access.
+Precharging one bank while accessing one of the other three banks will hide the precharge cycles and provide seamless high-speed, randomaccess operation.

-The 512Mb SDRAM is designed to operate in 1.8V low-power memory systems.
+The 256Mb SDRAM is designed to operate in 1.8V low-power memory systems.
 An auto refresh mode is provided, along with a power-saving deep power-down mode.
 All inputs and outputs are LVTTL-compatible.

-SDRAMs offer substantial advances in DRAM operating performance, including the ability to synchronously burst data at a high data rate with automatic column-address generation, the ability to interleave between internal banks in order to hide precharge time, and the capability to randomly change column addresses on each clock cycle during a burst access.
+SDRAM offers substantial advances in DRAM operating performance, including the ability to synchronously burst data at a high data rate with automatic column-address generation, the ability to interleave between internal banks in order to hide precharge time, and the capability to randomly change column addresses on each clock cycle during a burst access.